-(A) Definitions: The following definitions apply to the County's Nepotism Policy:
+- (A) Definitions: The following definitions apply to the County's Nepotism Policy:

-(1) Direct Line of Supervision: The phrase "direct line of supervision" means an elected officer or employee who is in a position to affect the terms and conditions of another individual's employment, including making decisions about work assignments, compensation, grievances, advancement, or performance evaluation.
+- (1) Direct Line of Supervision: The phrase "direct line of supervision" means an elected officer or employee who is in a position to affect the terms and conditions of another individual's employment, including making decisions about work assignments, compensation, grievances, advancement, or performance evaluation.
 The phrase does not include the responsibilities of the County Commissioners of County Council to make decisions regarding salary ordinances, budgets or personnel policies of the County;

-(2) Employed: The term "employed" means an individual who is employed by the County on a full-time, part-time, temporary, intermittent, or hourly basis.
+- (2) Employed: The term "employed" means an individual who is employed by the County on a full-time, part-time, temporary, intermittent, or hourly basis.
 The term does not include an individual who holds only an elected office.
 The term includes an individual who is a party to an employment contract with the County;

-(3) Relative: The term "relative" means any of the following:
+- (3) Relative: The term "relative" means any of the following:

-(i) a spouse;
+- (iv)a spouse;

-(ii) a parent or stepparent; and,
+- (v)a parent or stepparent; and,

-(iii)child, an adopted child or stepchild;
+- (vi)child, an adopted child or stepchild;

-(iv) a brother, sister, stepbrother, stepsister, or a brother or sister by the half blood;
+- (vii) a brother, sister, stepbrother, stepsister, or a brother or sister by the half-blood;

-(v)a niece or nephew;
+- (viii) a niece or nephew;

-(vi)an aunt or uncle; and,
+- (ix) an aunt or uncle; and,

-(vii)a daughter-in-law or son-in-law.
+- (x)a daughter-in-law or son-in-law.